izaakm/fundamentals-hpc/docs/git.md

     ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data               <- Raw data, derived data, etc.
+    ├── data/              <- Raw data, derived data, etc.
-    ├── docs               <- A default mkdocs project; see www.mkdocs.org for details ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── docs/              <- A default mkdocs project; see www.mkdocs.org for details ├── notebooks/         <- Jupyter notebooks.
+Naming convention is a number (for ordering), ├── references/        <- Data dictionaries, manuals, and all other explanatory materials.
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports/           <- Generated analysis as HTML, PDF, LaTeX, etc.
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`
-    └── src                <- Source code for use in this project.
+    └── src/               <- Source code for use in this project.

 ## Example: Set up a python module